Nell's husband has worked at a scrapyard for many years and knows all the ins and outs of making money out of scrap copper and other metals.

-4. A screwdriver, hammer, Stanley knife or scraper.
+4. A screwdriver, hammer, Stanley knife, or scraper.
 And of course wire strippers

 5. A lighter.

-And of course if you are doing it inside, you need copious amounts of newspaper on the floor as your spouse may feel the urge to murder you!
+And of course, if you are doing it inside, you need copious amounts of newspaper on the floor as your spouse may feel the urge to murder you!
 Fact!

-So why do we need a magnet?
+Why do we need a magnet?

-Double Check Your Metals.
+Double Check Your Metals

 For two reasons.
-One, it will automatically be regarded as second grade metal, which means it is not pure.
+One, it will automatically be regarded as second-grade metal, which means it is not pure.
 And two, the poor dealer has to sort it out himself.

-You are not doing yourself any favours by trying to make the weight of the metal heavier, by letting other bits of metal stay on the copper.
+You are not doing yourself any favors by trying to make the weight of the metal heavier, by letting other bits of metal stay on the copper.
 Brass for instance or iron.
 The weight of the metal is the thing that will give you your money.
 More weight, more money.
 But only if it is pure.
 Mixing the metals will make the grade go down.
 So don't do it.